 When you have high utilisation, it may indicate that your finances are overextended and in the eyes of a lender, you have less flexibility to handle any unexpected payments, making you a higher risk.

 In my opinion, this is an extremely unfair metric as it penalises those people that can only get a low credit limit as it’s very easy to spend past the 30% utilisation.

 For example, when people get their first credit card or are trying to rebuild their credit, getting a £1,000 limit may be the only option.
 This only leaves them with £300 that they can spend before they actually adversely affect their score, and are often not even aware of this could cause a problem.

 Although now you’re armed with this knowledge of how to manage your credit, you can use this to your advantage.
 This can be one of the areas that yield the fastest credit score improvements as the changes can be updated on your report within a month.

 Increase your available credit

-By increasing your available credit you effectively increase the amount your are able to spend each month whilst being able stay within the boundaries of what the agencies are looking to see.
+By increasing your available credit you effectively increase the amount you are able to spend each month whilst being able to stay within the boundaries of what the agencies are looking to see.

 This can be done in two ways, either to apply for new credit cards or apply for higher limits on the cards you already own.